awsbpfeiff/Systems-Manager-Labs/Lab_3_RunCommand.md

 Administrators use Run Command to perform the following types of tasks on their managed instances: install or bootstrap applications, build a deployment pipeline, capture log files when an instance is terminated from an Auto Scaling group, and join instances to a Windows domain, to name a few.

-In this section we will run our newly created document on our managed instances using Run command.
+In this lab we will execute our newly created document on our managed instances using Run command.

 1. Open the AWS Systems Manager console at https://console.aws.amazon.com/systems-manager/.
 1. In the navigation pane, choose **Run Command**.